inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       In this environment we are witnessing a comeback of an old technology:
-      SMS.
+      **SMS**.
 SMS are considered to be one of the most promising e-commerce trends that can vastly improve customer experience and marketing.
 Text messages will progressively be used as a way to create a loyal customer base, going to complement existing tools like emails.